TianyiZhang420/eco395m-final-project-recommendation-system/README.md

 * We currently focus on a subset of categories within skincare and makeup, prioritizing those with a higher number of products.
 However, this approach excludes less populated categories that might still be of interest to users.
 * Our recommendation system does not take the official product descriptions into account, which may contain information about the product's features and uses.
 * Our dashboard only displays selected product names and links to the websites, which might not be visually engaging from an UI/UX perspective.
-* Our recommendation system is linked to static database, such that new data has to be manually entered into google cloud platform in order to keep product information up to date.

 ## E. Further Plans
+* Integrate real-time data automatically from Sephora’s API using script management tools to provide updated product details on a regular basis.
 * Include the official product descriptions in the analyzed data, generate embeddings, and calculate their similarity to the user's input as part of the recommendation score.
 * Redesign output interface by adding elements includng but not limited to images, ratings, or other visual cues.
-* Integrate real-time data automatically from Sephora’s API using timed management tools to provide updated product details on a regular basis.